 Download our Printable Guide

 California's Great America was originally known as Marriott's Great America, and was one of two parks in a chain started by hotel chain Marriott (the other being Six Flags Great America near Chicago).
 Both parks proved to be disappointments financially, with Six Flags acquiring the Chicago park in 1984.
 The California version subsequently changed hands a number of times, eventually being acquired by Cedar Fair when it took over the former Paramount Parks properties in May 2006.
-The park has not received the major investments that some of its sister parks have benefited from, and Cedar Fair agreed to sell it in 2011 before the prospective buyer pulled out of the deal.
+The park did not receive the major investments that some of its sister parks have benefited from, and Cedar Fair agreed to sell it in 2011 before the prospective buyer pulled out of the deal.
+However, in 2020 a major investment was made in the water park which was renamed South Park Shores with a major upgrade and the addition of several new attractions.
+Access to the water park is included in the overall park ticket price.